 This course provides students with the elements of medical terminology.
-The study includes origins of medical terminology, word building system, specific terminology for all systems of the human body, and terminology related or applicable to specialty areas in medical and selected paramedical fields.
-Course offering: Fall & Spring only
+The study includes origins of medical terminology, the basic structure of medical words, word element combinations, medical terminology for specialties, and medical abbreviations.
+Course Offering: As needed.

-- 1. Demonstrate knowledge of medical terms.
+- 1. Define 350 medical words and elements.

-- 2. Define 350 medical words and elements.
+- 2. Build and dissect medical terms from roots/suffixes to understand the word element combinations that create medical terminology

-- 3. Define medical abbreviations and symbols.
+- 3. Define abbreviations and symbols.